kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/image-requests.md

 ## Overview

-``ImageRequest`` specifies what images to download, how to process it, set the request priority, and more.
+``ImageRequest`` specifies what images to download, how to process them, set the request priority, and more.

 ```swift
 let request = ImageRequest(